klepsydra-technologies/kpsr-tutorial/README.md

 * [Chapter 1](./tutorials/chapter1.md) covers the core API of Klepsydra.
     * [Annex A](./tutorials/chapter1_annexA.md) covers how to pass a function as a parameter, paying special attention to different lambda function approaches.
     * [Annex B](./tutorials/chapter1_annexB.md) covers publisher and subscriber arguments.
-* [Chapter 2](./tutorials/chapter2.md) covers the ROS and DDS[^1] connection API.
+* [Chapter 2](./tutorials/chapter2.md) covers the ROS connection API.
 * [Chapter 3](./tutorials/chapter3.md) cover the code generator tool.
-It shows how to create a small application and build up to integrate with middlewares like ROS, ZMQ or DDS.
+It shows how to create a small application and build up to integrate with middlewares like ROS, ZMQ.
 * [Chapter 4](./tutorials/chapter4.md) covers the state machine.

-[^1]: DDS and YAML are no longer supported.
-Please, download `kpsr-core` up to [v7.8.0](https://github.com/klepsydra-technologies/kpsr-core/tree/v7.8.0) to test DDS and/or YAML functionality.

 Each chapter has its corresponding code in the [examples](./examples) folder.
 Note, chapter 3 examples for basic code generator are in the core [examples/core](./examples/core) folder while the location of middleware specific examples is noted in the respective tutorial sections.